-- a) Carry out the inclining mass movement. - b) Confirm and record the distance $d_Z$ the inclining mass has been moved, in metres. - c) If the vessel's lifting gear is being used, securely re-stow the lifting gear. - d) If shore gear is being used, uncouple the lifting hook. - e) Recall the inclining party members to their pendulum reading positions. - f) Make certain that all moorings are slack and that the vessel is clear of the berth. - g) Allow time for the vessel to steady. - h) When the pendulum(s) are steady, record their positions on the marking strips and the time of the reading. - i) Measure the distance of this pendulum position from the previous pendulum position, which is the pendulum deflection $a_Z$ .
+- Carry out the inclining mass movement. - Confirm and record the distance d_Z the inclining mass has been b) moved, in metres. - c) If the vessel's lifting gear is being used, securely re-stow the lifting gear. - d) If shore gear is being used, uncouple the lifting hook. - Recall the inclining party members to their pendulum reading positions. - Make certain that all moorings are slack and that the vessel is clear of f) the berth. - Allow time for the vessel to steady. g) - When the pendulum(s) are steady, record their positions on the h) marking strips and the time of the reading. - i) Measure the distance of this pendulum position from the previous pendulum position, which is the pendulum deflection a_Z .